Mastercard/loyalty-user-management-reference-app/README.md

   In the same menu, navigate to the commands **({Project name} > Lifecycle)**, select `clean` and `compile` then click the icon `Run Maven Build`.

 `Using Terminal`
-* Navigate to the root directory of the project within a terminal window and execute `mvn clean compile` command.
+* Navigate to the root directory of the project within a terminal window and execute `./mvnw clean compile` command.

 ### Build and Execute <a name="build-and-execute"></a>
 Once you’ve added the correct properties, we can build the application.
 We can do this by navigating to the project’s base directory from the terminal and running the following command

-`mvn clean install`
+`./mvnw clean install`

 When the project builds successfully you can then run the following command to start the project

-`java -jar target/loyalty-user-management-reference-1.0.0.jar`
+`java -jar target/loyalty-user-management-reference-X.X.X.jar`

 ## Use Cases <a name="use-cases"></a>
 ### User